Cinque Terre in One Day: A Relaxed, Fun Itinerary from a First-Time Visitor

 This post contains affiliate links.
 If you click one and make a purchase, I may earn a small commission at no extra cost to you.
-It helps support the site so I can continue to offer great content to you!
+It helps support the site so I can continue to offer you great content!

 Riomaggiore

 We started in our home base of Monterosso al Mare and took the approximately 15 minute train ride to Riomaggiore.
 Because we arrived so early many of the shops weren’t open yet, so we just browsed the streets and took in the amazing views.
+Early morning is such a peaceful time to arrive, the streets were quiet and and the golden light made everything feel a little extra magical.

 Manarola